hsriskantha/bowling-api/README.md

 ## 🎯 Aims

 - Using the Serverless framework, create an API that tracks the score for a (one-player) game of bowling.
-- To start with, you'll need to update the existing `/updateScore` endpoint.
+- It should accept the score from a single frame, and return the total score.
 - Store any data in memory for now.
-- Then, create another endpoint `/getScore` that should return the score.
 - Note that this is deliberately a challenge that you're unlikely to finish!

 ## ✏️ A quick guide to scoring